Department: Undergraduate Education and Student Success

 Special Instructions to Applicants

-A cover letter addressing your interest in the position and how your experience prepares you for this work.
+Please submit a current CV and a letter addressing the basis for your interest in the position and how your experience prepares you for this work.

-The Division of Undergraduate Studies and University Housing co-sponsor three Faculty-in-Residence (FIR) positions at the University of Oregon housed in the Global Scholars Hall, Kalapuya Ilihi, and Bean Hall.
-Kalapuya Ilihi houses approximately 550 residents along with a Community Director and Faculty in Residence.
-The Community Director is a Masters-level professional who supervises the 15 live in Resident Assistants, and has primary responsibility for developing community and providing safety and security for the students.
+The new Residence Hall houses approximately 700 residents along with a Community Director, 15 Resident Assistants (RAs), and Faculty in Residence.
+The Community Director is a Masters-level professional who supervises the live in Resident Assistants and has primary responsibility for developing community and providing safety and security for the students.

 Faculty-in-Residence will agree to and follow the Live-in Staff-Faculty Housing Agreement and if applicable, the Live-In Staff and Faculty pet policy.

-• Have a faculty appointment and academic department affiliation at the University of Oregon.
+• Faculty appointment and academic department affiliation at the University of Oregon

-• Have confirmation of support from their Department Head and College Dean to apply for the position.
+• Confirmation of support from their Department Head and College Dean to apply for the position

-• Demonstrated ability to work positively and effectively with diverse constituencies, including students, staff, and faculty from diverse group.
+• Demonstrated ability to work positively and effectively with diverse constituencies, including students, staff, and faculty from diverse groups

-• Experience living or working in a residence hall as an undergraduate or graduate student, para-professional or professional staff.
+• Experience living or working in a residence hall as an undergraduate or graduate student, or para-professional or professional staff

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.